Indian River Lagoon that surrounds three sides of Kennedy Space Center

 To the south of the Ais was the super power of the Calusa federation.
 Absolute rulers of south Florida.

 Of interest is that the Calusa language had some similarities to the dialects of Taino and Arawak Native American groups of the Caribbean Islands, however this may represent island refugees fleeing from slave deprivations of the encroaching empire of Spain.
-(There are records of entire villages fleeing to south Florida)
+(There are records of entire villages fleeing to Florida)

 Consequently the small tribal groups of Ais living upon the Rio de Ais were squeezed between the vice of two super powers.
 With the Atlantic Ocean to their east and vast wetlands to west-retreat was often not an option.

 Faced with overwhelming odds cultures must capitulate or resist with all their might.
 A resistance that requires the mental fortitude and toughness that today is best represented by the culture of the American southwest known as the Apache.

 On the east coast of Florida the equivalent of the Apache were the Ais Indians who resisted Spanish colonization and conversion to Christianity for nearly two hundred years.

-To be cast ashore on the east coast of Ais Florida meant certain death
+To be cast ashore on the coast of Ais Florida meant certain death

 Of note: the Caribs and Ais were to resist the might of Spain for twenty generations or more!

 "Laguna de Ais" and "Barr de Ais" (the reefs of Cape Canaveral) were words of terror to all Spanish sailors and passengers of the vaulted Spanish galleons-words that caused no less fear than the raiding Caribs of the Lesser Antilles.

 For most of the period of the Spanish empire of the new world; to be cast ashore on the east coast of Florida meant slavery or death.

-During a brief lull in hostilities between the Ais and Spain One 1605 expedition successfully mapped the Province of the Ais & recorded most of what we know today about these inhabitants of east Florida.
+During a brief lull in hostilities between the Ais and Spain One 1605 expedition successfully mapped the Province of the Ais & recorded much of what we know today about these inhabitants of east Florida.